CheekBreek/drone-image-classification/README.md

 Developed with @KKyleK (https://github.com/KKyleK).

-A convolutional neural network for detecting classifying objects in a drone image.
+A convolutional neural network for detecting classifying objects in a drone image from the VisDrone dataset.
 The CNN is trained based on an annotations file containing the bounding boxes for each labeled subject in the drone image.

 These include:
 - pedestrian